coderefinery/social-coding/content/software-licensing.md

   ```text
   Copyright (c) 2026 [Author Name or Institution Name]
   ```
 * **Do Not Edit Terms**: Never modify the legal wording of standard licenses (e.g., removing clauses from GPL or MIT).
-Custom license edits create *non-standard* legal texts that compliance scanners cannot parse, defaulting your repository back to restricted status.
+Edited texts are no longer the license they claim to be: compliance scanners cannot classify them, package registries may flag them, and downstream users have to get their own legal review before touching your code.
+If a standard license does not fit, pick a different standard license.

 ### 2. Documenting License Status in `README.md`